bazelbuild/rules_python/README.md

 ### Installing third_party packages

-To add pip dependencies to your `WORKSPACE`, load the `pip_install` function, and call it to create the central external repo and individual wheel external repos.
+To add pip dependencies to your `WORKSPACE`, load the `pip_parse` function, and call it to create the central external repo and individual wheel external repos.